Justin Hawkins: Equipment

 Hawkins is seen playing Gibson Les Paul Customs almost exclusively.
-He is most commonly seen playing an alpine white model which he used with the Darkness (as seen in the "I Believe in a Thing Called Love" & "Love is Only a Feeling" music videos), and with Hot Leg.
+He is most commonly seen playing an alpine white model which he used with the Darkness (as seen in the "I Believe in a Thing Called Love" and "Love Is Only a Feeling" music videos), and with Hot Leg.
 It is rare to see him use another guitar, although he can be seen playing a custom Ibanez Jem for the song "Bald".
 He has also been seen using an ebony Gibson Les Paul Custom, a one-off Gibson "Less Paul" custom sculpted to resemble a shell, and a custom finished blue Les Paul standard airbrushed with the mythical dog Black Shuck and Blythburgh church.
 In 2004 Gibson issued a limited run of Justin Hawkins signature Les Paul Customs based on the '68 RI with abalone and mother of pearl "flame" inlays on the fretboard, a sparkle finish in either Silverburst or Pinkburst (a Blueburst and Redburst have also been pictured, as well as a one-off Gold Mirror finish produced by SimS Custom Guitars).
 These have become highly valuable because of their scarcity and unique features.

+Recently, as seen at the September 5th show at the NorVa in Norfolk, Virginia, Hawkins played most of the show with a white Atkins Mindhorn.